Flexibility and carbon capture: implications for the (bio)energy system

 Presentations

-BECCS and increased flexibility are expected to be two important characteristics of bioenergy facilities forming part of future low-carbon energy systems.
+Increased flexibility and carbon capture are expected to be two important characteristics of bioenergy facilities forming part of future low-carbon energy systems.
 To enable broad deployment and maximum climate change mitigation, it is thus important to evaluate their interactions, i.e., synergies and/or trade-offs.
-Interesting research questions are thus: 1) Where and how do BECCS and flexibility interact in bio-based value chains?
+Interesting research questions are thus: 1) Where and how do flexibility and carbon capture interact in biobased value chains?
 2) What are the implications for (bio)energy systems?

 The poster, presented at the 30th European Biomass Conference and Exhibition, discusses the before mentioned questions.